 Attendance (To be confirmed by AS)

-In order to ensure SAC can promptly notify students should a situation arise in a particular classroom; all faculty are asked to take daily attendance using Canvas.
+In order to help ensure that attendance information is readily available if needed and to aid in the future possibility of automating reporting tasks; faculty teaching in-person classes are encouraged to take daily attendance using Canvas.

 By using the Canvas attendance feature student information will be readily available.